endpass/endpass-connect/tests/e2e/README.md

 # E2E testing

-When develop e2e test for connect, you can misreading some of the flows and other `magic` happens, when you are trying to make tests working.
+During E2E tests developing for `endpass-connect` package, you can met with some underwater stones and spent a lot of time for solving "normal effects".

+Read some information below to prevent potential problems.

+## Running tests on local machine

+There are some semantic npm-scripts for convenience purposes.

+- `yarn test:setup` – initializes all required infrastructure for E2E tests development and
+  running.
+- `yarn test:e2e` – starts E2E tests in headless mode.
+- `yarn test:e2e:open` – starts E2E tests with Cypress gui-app.
+It is very usefull for tests development.
+- `yarn test:e2e:dev` – starts E2E tests with Cypress gui-app and also starts applications from submodules in dev mode.
+It is required if you want change something in applications sources for testing purposes.

+## Core concepts

-### Sub modules
+### Git submodules

-- `connect-demo` - only like a proxy for call methods from `endpass-connect` e2e test and pass payload to `endpass-auth` and wait result, if needed
+- `connect-demo` - uses as potentially application with `endpass-connect` under the hood.
+It makes requests to local `endpass-auth` application instance and awaits some results.
+In E2E testing flow it is "payload-sender" to `endpass-connect` library.
-- `endpass-auth` - is working with redefine xhr/fetch requests from parent window
+- `endpass-auth` - uses as authorizarion application and API-requests bridge.
+It redefines `xhr/fetch` requests from parent window and returns stubbed responses.

-they both are working in `e2e-connect` mode
+They both modules works in `e2e-connect` mode which provide some "workarounds" for better developer experience.

 ### Communication with `e2e-utils`

-#### e2e setup and run flow:
+### E2E setup and run flow

+Below this paragraph – described E2E tests infrastructure setup process.
+All steps executes one by one.

+**`e2eBridge.awaitClientPaused()`**:

-1. e2eBridge.awaitClientPaused() - e2e test wait, until `auth` will be paused.
+E2E test waits until `auth` application will be paused.

-2. auth.awaitClientResume() - `auth` paused own run.
-In this point `auth` is ready for mocks.
-Any xhr/fetch request is not send and app is not render.

-3. e2e tests mocking requests and other stuff.

-4. e2eBridge.resumeClient() - continue run `auth` and start tests.
+**`auth.awaitClientResume()`**:

+Suspends `auth` application.
+In this point when `auth` application is ready for mocking remote API request.
+Before this step completion – neither one `xhr/fetch` requests would not be sended away.
+There is you can mock requests and other things which coming from `auth` application to the client side.

+**`e2eBridge.resumeClient()`**:

+Resumes `auth` application and continues E2E tests execution.